 Unlocking Knowledge: A 4‑Question Quiz on Non‑Communicable and Chronic Diseases

 Non‑communicable diseases (NCDs) such as heart disease, diabetes, chronic respiratory illnesses, and cancers are the leading causes of death worldwide.
-Here's the thing — understanding the risk factors and early warning signs is crucial for prevention and early intervention.
-On top of that, unlike infections, NCDs develop gradually, often linked to lifestyle choices, genetics, and environmental exposures.
-This article presents a concise four‑question quiz designed to test your knowledge and raise awareness about these pervasive health challenges.
+Unlike infections, NCDs develop gradually, often linked to lifestyle choices, genetics, and environmental exposures.
+Now, this article presents a concise four‑question quiz designed to test your knowledge and raise awareness about these pervasive health challenges.
+Worth adding: understanding the risk factors and early warning signs is crucial for prevention and early intervention.
 Each question is followed by a detailed explanation that not only reveals the correct answer but also deepens your understanding of the underlying science and public health implications.

 Introduction